Whatsapp Icon

 European Trucks

-• Financing is often bundled with service contracts.
+• Financing often bundled with long‑term service contracts

-A lower purchase price does not always mean lower lifetime cost, but it does reduce capital risk.
+Key insight: A lower purchase price reduces capital risk, but it does not always guarantee lower lifetime cost.

-Total Cost of Ownership (TCO): The Metric That Matters
+Total Cost of Ownership (TCO): The Real Decision Metric

 • Fuel or energy efficiency